-Note: These guidelines are general.
+Note: These are general guidelines.
 Follow the advice of your doctor when deciding how often to get your eyes examined.

 The following measures may help reduce your risk of cataracts: